-- B. Liabilities that meet one of the following criteria are classified as current liabilities: - (a) Liabilities that are expected to be paid off within the normal operating cycle; - (b) Liabilities arising mainly from trading activities; - (c) Liabilities that are to be paid off within twelve months from the balance sheet date; - (d) Liabilities for which the repayment date cannot be extended unconditionally to more than twelve months after the balance sheet date.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
+- B. Liabilities that meet one of the following criteria are classified as current liabilities: - (a) Liabilities that are expected to be paid off within the normal operating cycle; - (b) Liabilities arising mainly from trading activities; - (c) Liabilities that are to be paid off within twelve months from the balance sheet date; - (d) It does not have the right at the end of the reporting period to defer settlement of the liability at least twelve months after the reporting period.